-When configuring a policy and determining which categories of content to block, there are several security settings to choose from: High, Moderate, Low, and Custom.
+When configuring a policy and determining which categories of content to block, there are several settings to choose from: High, Moderate, Low, and Custom.
 Categories included in the High, Moderate, and Low settings are predetermined and cannot be changed.
 Custom includes all categories—High, Moderate, and Low as well as categories unique to Custom.
 With Custom, you can select categories and set your own custom list of categories to block.

 The High, Moderate, and Low category presets propagate upward.
 Low category settings are included with Moderate and both Moderate and Low category presets are included in High.